scylladb/scylladb/docs/alternator/compatibility.md

 DynamoDB guarantees that the expiration delay will be less than 48 hours (though for small tables the delay is often much shorter).

-In Alternator, the expiration delay is configurable - it  can it can be be set with the `--alternator-ttl-period-in-seconds` configuration option.
+In Alternator, the expiration delay is configurable - it can be set with the `--alternator-ttl-period-in-seconds` configuration option.
 The default is 24 hours.